-Complete with the snow-capped mountains, the lush green forested hills, the valleys, the lakes and the fertile Terai plains, Nepal seems to have varied physical features much like its culture of Nepal that is diverse ethnic-lingual groups of people.
+Complete with the snow-capped mountains, the lush green forested hills, the valleys, the lakes and the fertile Terai plains, the country seems to have varied physical features much like its culture of Nepal that is diverse ethnic-lingual groups of people.
 These groups - some natives, some arrived from other countries, together create a vibrant and vivid culture of the nation, which is similar in some aspects to the culture of its neighbouring areas like India and Tibet and with some unique and distinct features of its own.
-In this article, we are going to know about different exciting elements of Nepalese culture.
+In this article, we are going to know about the different exciting elements of Nepalese culture.